We are working with UBC students to create four community-based projects in and around Vancouver:

 We feel that all too often university students become educated solely with the intention of finding a job, which is often wasteful of their time and potential.
 So, Kite allows students to do more with their education and off-campus activities than just make money.
 We reveal opportunities for our team to engage in meaningful work before leaving campus for good.
 After all, what time other than during university can young, adaptable adults approach social problems with the means, motive and maturity to solve them?

-Consistent social change is our calling, and our branch of Kite’s international network concerns itself with how novel approaches to age old issues in Vancouver can re-mediate them for good.
+Consistent social change is our calling, and our branch of Kite’s international network concerns itself with how novel approaches to age old issues in locales around the world can re-mediate them for good.